MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/index.md

 ---
-title: Linking & Unlinking
+title: Player Login
 author: v-thopra
-description: Landing page for Account Linking topics. ms.author: v-thopra ms.date: 02/19/2019 ms.topic: article
+description: Landing page for Player login topics. ms.author: v-thopra ms.date: 02/19/2019 ms.topic: article
 ms.prod: playfab
-keywords: playfab, authentication, accounts, linking ms.localizationpriority: medium
+keywords: playfab, authentication, accounts, login, linking ms.localizationpriority: medium
 ---

 # Player Login

-The first step adding PlayFab to any game is always logging in the player.
+The first step in adding PlayFab to any game is to log in the player.
 Logging in the player returns a security token that is needed for all other API calls.

 PlayFab provides a breadth of login providers to enable both anonymous and recoverable login mechanisms.